Counter-Terrorism and Sentencing Act 2021

 Overview

-The Counter-Terrorism and Sentencing Bill aims to increase the sentences for terrorist offences and restrict early release for convicted terrorists.
-It also expands the powers of law enforcement to prevent terrorism.
+The Counter-Terrorism and Sentencing Bill aims to increase the punishment for terrorist offences and restrict the early release of convicted terrorists.
+It introduces new sentencing measures, including "serious terrorism sentences," and modifies existing early release provisions.

 Description